-Fenugreek can lower blood sugar in the body and thus helps control diabetes.
+Fenugreek can lower blood sugar in the body and thus help control diabetes.

 4. Lowers Fevers

-Fenugreek cools the body and can bring down a high temperature.
+Fenugreek cools the body and can bring down a fever.
 It is used as a natural medicine to reduce fever.

 5. For Sinus Problems